Invasion of Normandy Military Topics from the Naval History and Heritage Command

 This collection of reviewed resources from TeachersFirst is selected to help teachers and students honor D Day and the important events of World War II through related projects and classroom activities.

-Message Drafted by General Eisenhower in Case the D-Day Invasion Failed and Photographs Taken on D-Day
+General Eisenhower Documents and Photographs Taken on D-Day

-From The U.S. National Archives and Records Administration teaching with Documents division
+Primary sources from The U.S. National Archives and Records Administration teaching with Documents division that includes messages, statements, and orders drafted by General Dwight D. Eisenhower, as well as historical photographs.

 Internet Archive D-Day Broadcast recordings